 It’s fine to periodically take a break when our body is telling us to rest, just make sure it’s not a break that we permanently take.
 It’s easy to get into the habit of sitting for long periods of time.

-We really do need to keep moving.
+We need to keep moving.